YogaLoft/yogaloft-content/classes/Friday/Japanese-Yoga.md

 - Train the mind to arrive at full concentration
 - Exercise the body naturally
 - Train the body gradually, systematically and continuously.

+If you've already been to this class, we'd love to hear your thoughts on how it went.
+[Leave feedback](http://goo.gl/forms/W1SZ0defxC)